Religious Education and Philosophy: Curriculum

 - Buddhism through the Buddha & his teachings

-In Year 8 the focus moves towards a Philosophy and Ethics based approach and encourages students to apply the religious teachings they have previously encountered to a range of controversial questions:
+In Year 8 the focus moves towards preparation for the upcoming GCSE through application of religious teachings they have previously encountered to a range of ethical and controversial questions alongside an introduction to the rigours of Christian Theology:

-- Introduction to the Philosophy of Religion – arguments for and against the existence of God and a consideration of the Problem of Evil
+- The existence of God and revelation – arguments for and against the existence of God, a consideration of the Problem of Evil, different ideas about the Divine and the impact of revelation

 Key Stage 4